 During the last fifteen years, David Rendall has spoken to audiences on every inhabited continent.
 His clients include the US Air Force and the Australian Government, as well as companies in the Fortune 500 including, Microsoft, AT&T, State Farm Insurance and Ralph Lauren.

-This presentation will encourage you to become more of who you are, not to turn you into someone else.
-It's about becoming more different and more unique, not more average and more mediocre.
-You will learn how to:
+Find out how to help your kids become more of who they are, instead of trying to turn them into someone else.
+Encourage them to be more different and more unique, not more average and more mediocre.

 Companies need to stand out in a crowded marketplace, but true differentiation is increasingly rare.
 Based on over 200 case studies, Pink Goldfish provides an unconventional seven-part framework for achieving competitive separation by embracing flaws, instead of fixing them.